-5.7 - OPENING THE SHUT-OFF VALVE
+OPENING THE SHUT-OFF VALVE 5.7 -

 The previously closed shut-off valve must always change from the physical 'Closed' state to the logical 'Re-enabled on opening' state; this changeover occurs through the receipt of the remote or local command for re-enabling on opening.
-Proceed as described in Tab.
-5.388. to open the shut-off valve from the user interface:
+Proceed as described in Tab.5.61. to open the shut-off valve from the user interface:

 Step Action Check that you have obtained authorisation from the Management Centre or CAS.
 NOTICE!
 1 The authorisation is bound to a time limit within which the operation must be performed and to a maximum of available attempts.
-In the 'SV' valve menu, 'VAL 40 E' identifies the opening authorisation.
-Press 'Enter' in 'long' mode to open the valve.
-2 NOTICE! - According to the relative configuration, the opening of the valve may be subject to a password being entered.
-In that case, 'VAL 40E' is not displayed, but 'VAL 80P'.
-3 Check the display in the "SV" valve menu, of the "VAL 00 r" writing, which identifies the valve opening.
+In the 'SV' valve menu, 'VAL 40 r' identifies the opening authorisation.
+Press "Enter" to access the sub-menu.
+2 NOTICE!
+According to the relative configuration, the opening of the valve may be subject to a pabeing entered.
+3 Verify that 'OK' appears on the display after opening.
+4 Check the display in the "SV" valve menu, of the "VAL 00 r" writing, which identifies the valve opening.

-If enabled, the leak test (time for checking the presence of flow, see reference UNI/TS 11291) is performed within 360 seconds of opening.
+If enabled, the leak test (the time for checking the presence of flow, see reference UNI/TS 11291) is performed within 360 seconds of opening.